 - Are there herbs, spices, or sweetness?

 These details help your wine expert match acidity, tannins, spice tolerance, and flavor intensity to the food.
-You do not need to follow the textbook pairing they propose, but the conversation will always guide you to a better and more harmonious choice.
+You do not need to follow every pairing rule they suggest, but the conversation will always guide you toward a more harmonious choice.

 Communicate Body and Intensity

 One of the most helpful things you can share is your preference for light, medium, or full-bodied wines.
-These terms refer to weight and richness on the palate, not only to flavor.
+These terms refer to weight and richness on the palate, not just flavor strength.

 - Light-bodied wines such as Pinot Noir or Gamay feel fresh and easy to drink.